wren-lang/wren/doc/site/core-library.markdown

 ### **[**index**]** operator

 Returns a one character string of the value at `index`.
-This does not handle UTF-8 characters correctly.

 It is a runtime error if `index` is greater than the length of the string.

+*Note: This does not currently handle UTF-8 characters correctly.*

 ## List Class